-Arguablly The Emperor is guilty of this with his 'rebuke' of the Word Bearers and Lorgar.
-As pointed out in Novel its not like their religious aspect was anything new, So why wait so long to bring them to task.
-And of course in such a public humiliating way to?
-Hell the fact that Magnus AND RUSS of all people agreed that the rebuke was a bad idea should have been a big clue!
+His 'rebuke' of the Word Bearers and Lorgar.
+As pointed out in Novel its not like their religious aspect was anything new, So why wait so long to bring them to task, and why in such a public humiliating way to?
+Hell the fact that Magnus AND RUSS agreed that the rebuke was a bad idea smakes this all the clearer.

-Nice to the Waiter - Hor-...oh, you can guess.
-Well, to start off with he's nice, anyway.
+Nice to the Waiter: Horus was popular with the support crews, then he went off the deep end.
 Otherwise, a good sign between the good guys vs. the bad.

-No Hero to His Valet - Subverted - Every heroic figure is held in high esteem by all, except for the main characters.
-This is particularly exemplified when a Legion's Space Marines generally have such a lofty opinion of their Primarchs that it borders (and crosses into) fanaticism.
+No Hero to His Valet: Averted- Every heroic figure is held in high esteem by all, except for the main characters.
+This is exemplified when a Legion's Space Marines generally have such a lofty opinion of their Primarchs that it borders (and crosses into) fanaticism.